simeononsecurity/simeononsecurity.ch/content/articles/developing-secure-browsing-habits-for-a-safer-online-experience/index.en.md

 ### Safeguarding Your Personal Information

 As technology continues to advance, it's becoming easier for hackers and cybercriminals to access personal information.
-Therefore, it's essential to take measures to **safeguard your personal information**.
+Therefore, you need to take measures to **safeguard your personal information**.
 Here are some additional tips to consider:

 #### Limiting the Information You Share Online

-When using the internet, it's essential to be mindful of the information you share.
+When using the internet, you need to be mindful of the information you share.
 In addition to avoiding providing unnecessary personal information, you should also be cautious about the types of websites you visit and the information you provide on those sites.
 For example, be wary of websites that ask for your credit card information or other sensitive data, especially if the site is not secure.

 Another way to limit the information you share online is to use a **virtual private network (VPN)**.
 A VPN encrypts your internet connection, making it more difficult for hackers to intercept your data.
 It also masks your IP address, making it harder for websites to track your online activity.